socalledsound/nu-scripts/week1/02-functional programming in JS-USE/w1-v-03-pure-functions+side-effects.md

 At those times, try to remember that the reason it

-# bring this back in:
+# bring this back in?:

     const messages = []
     for(let i = 0; i < messages.length; i++){